openstack-archive/sahara/doc/source/userdoc/vanilla_plugin.rst

   + Cluster must contain exactly one namenode
   + Cluster can contain at most one jobtracker
+  + Cluster can contain at most one secondary namenode
   + Cluster can contain at most one oozie and this process is also required for EDP
   + Cluster can't contain oozie without jobtracker